vineetakandala/budegting-app/README.md

 # budegting-app
-A simple budgeting app to keep track of incomes and expenses.
-Created using JavaScript.
+A simple budgeting app created using JavaScript.
+Features include adding and deleting incomes and expenses and displaying percentage of income spent.